 Easy Double-Baked Almond Croissants

 Be sure to let me know if you try out this recipe -- tag me on Instagram @siftandsimmer or leave me a comment/rating below!

 For accuracy and precision in baking recipes, use weight (metric) measurements when available.

 - 2 large eggs

-- 3 tablespoon almond oil or any neutral vegetable oil
+- 2 tablespoon vegetable oil or any neutral vegetable oil

 The nutritional information provided should be considered as approximate and is not guaranteed.
 Please use your best judgment to ensure food is safely prepared and/or a good fit for your diet.

 Gorgeous!
 So these are like granola bars, right?
 What fun!

 Thanks Mimi.
 Sorta like granola bars, but not as crunchy. 🙂